Master of Theological Studies (M.T.S.)

 - Liturgical Studies

 - Systematic and Philosophical Theology

 All other courses taken in the MTS program are electives.
 Students concentrating in general theology fields have 12 units of elective coursework.
 Students concentrating in Catholic Studies have at least 6, and up to 12, units of electives, depending on whether their general theology courses reflect distinctively Catholic themes.

 Synthesis Paper or Project

 M.T.S. students are to write a paper (roughly 40 pages) or present an equivalent project synthesizing the theological concentration and the general theological components of the program.
-This paper is to be done under the direction of a full-time JST faculty member and with a second reader, both approved by the Academic Dean.
+This paper is to be done under the direction of a full-time JST faculty member and with a second reader, both approved by the Associate Dean.

 A student who has taken graduate courses in theology no longer than six years prior to registration may petition for advanced placement in the M.T.S. program.
 This petition may be included with the Application for Admission or it may be submitted during the first semester of study at the Jesuit School.
 No more than 12 semester units of advanced standing can be applied to the Jesuit School M.T.S. program.
-Petition forms are available from the Assistant Academic Dean or the Office of Admissions.
+Petition forms are available from the Registrar or the Office of Admissions.